Ga-Lee/Model-Compression/README.md

 # Notebook for Model Compression
-Papers and works related to model compression
+mainly about papers and works related to model compression
 ## including:
 * weight sharing
 * weight analysis